wfd3/msbasic-kim1rom/README.md

-# Microsoft BASIC for 6502
+# Microsoft BASIC for 6502 -- Modified for a KIM-1 with an external ROM

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.